-Competition legislation
+Competition legislation and regulation

-4 Which legislation sets out competition law?
+Which legislation sets out competition law?

-The Competition Act 1998 (the 1998 Act), as amended by the Enterprise Act 2002 (the 2002 Act) provides for general competition law in the UK.
+The Competition Act 1998 (the 1998 Act), as amended by the Enterprise Act 2002 (the 2002 Act), provides for general competition law in the UK.
 Chapter I of the 1998 Act prohibits agreements between undertakings, decisions of associations of undertakings or concerted practices that may affect trade within the UK and that have an anticompetitive object or effect (section 2(1)).
 There is an exception in sections 4 and 9 for agreements that improve production or distribution or that promote technical or economic progress, while allowing consumers a fair share of the benefit and which do not incorporate unnecessary restrictions or eliminate competition in the market.
 Chapter II prohibits the abuse of a dominant position if it may affect trade in the UK.
-The 1998 Act is expressed in terms very similar to articles 81 and 82 of the EC Treaty.
-Courts and agencies in the UK are required to ensure consistency in interpretation as between UK competition law and EC competition law.
+The 1998 Act is expressed in terms very similar to article 101 of the Treaty on the Functioning of the European Union (TFEU) (formerly article 81 of the EC Treaty) and article 102 TFEU (formerly article 82 of the EC Treaty).
+Courts and agencies in the UK are required to ensure consistency in interpretation as between UK competition law and EU competition law.

 The 2002 Act introduced the 'cartel offence', which imposes criminal liability on individuals who dishonestly agree, or cause others to agree, to enter into cartels.
 In addition, individuals may be disqualified from acting as directors of companies for up to 15 years for culpable breaches of competition law.
+Competition law in the UK is currently under review by the UK government, but any changes are unlikely to take effect in 2011.